 When choosing skin care products, is “natural” really better?
 Will natural products be gentler and less harsh?
 My answer is no, not necessarily.
-In some cases they can actually be more irritating.
+In some cases, they can actually be more irritating.

 The better choice when choosing products for sensitive skin is to look for the following words:

-- hypoallergenic (While this terminology isn’t used as much these days, it does imply that common sensitizers are avoided.)
+- Hypoallergenic: While this terminology isn’t used as much these days, it does imply that common sensitizers are avoided.

-- dye-free (Synthetic dyes are not used because they may be irritating for sensitive skin.
-All the Renée Rouleau products do not use dyes and synthetic colorants.)
+- Dye-free: Synthetic dyes are not used because they may be irritating for sensitive skin.
+All the Renée Rouleau products do not use dyes and synthetic colorants.

-- sulfate-free (Harsh and irritating detergents like Sodium Laureth Sulfate, Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate are not used in the formula.
-All the Renée Rouleau cleansers are sulfate-free.)
+- Sulfate-free: Harsh and irritating detergents like Sodium Laureth Sulfate, Sodium Lauryl Sulfate and Ammonium Lauryl Sulfate are not used in the formula.
+All the Renée Rouleau cleansers are sulfate-free.

-As for organic product lines, they often use high amounts of essential oils which can be incredibly irritating.
+As for organic product lines, they often use high amounts of essential oils.
+These can be incredibly irritating.
 A general rule of thumb is to smell a product.
-The stronger the scent, the potentially more irritating it might be if you have sensitive skin.
-Essential oils like menthol, spearmint, and peppermint.
+The stronger the scent, the more irritating it might potentially be.
+Easily irritated skin types should avoid using essential oils like menthol, spearmint, and peppermint.
 Overall, I believe that everyone should treat their skin as sensitive and always avoid using products that contain harsh and harmful ingredients.
 And most importantly, use products exclusively for your skin type.
 Check out skin types #4, #5 and #9 as these cater to red, easily-irritated and sensitive complexions.
 Take my Skin Type Quiz to find yours.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!